 MYTH #3: ONE DOWN, ALL DOWN

-Fact – the Responsible ELNO Model can add redundancy and solve the problem of a single point of failure to eConveyancing.
+Fact – the Responsible ELNO Model provides opportunity to add greater redundancy and solve the problem of a single point of failure to eConveyancing

 The Responsible ELNO Model provides opportunity for natural redundancy in eConveyancing – multiple ELNOs could perform lodgement and settlement, and Interoperability provides ELNs with the necessary data to do so.
 Whilst it would be disingenuous of me not to acknowledge that Interoperability brings some additional complexity to the eConveyancing ecosystem, this complexity is borne by the ELNOs and is a minor incremental change considering our current complex operating environment.
 Multiple external dependencies already exist within eConveyancing – connections with financial institutions, land registries and state revenue offices for example.
 ELNs being unavailable is seldom the reason for a transaction failing.
 Likewise, multiple standards, protocols, processes, and governance mechanisms already provide critical protections to network participants, subscribers and Australia’s home buyers and sellers.

 The Responsible ELNO Model can be used improve the pain points that are currently being experienced through additional business continuity processes for ELNOs, which will result in greater redundancy and avoid situations such as the PEXA outage in June 2021; in other words, providing for higher rates of success for transactions than in a single-ELN environment.
 Technical working groups have been established to develop the framework for Interoperability, and once PEXA returns to these groups, work can continue to create solutions that provide greater resilience and certainty to subscribers.

 MYTH #4: INTEROPERABILITY WILL RESULT IN DEGRADATION OF USER EXPERIENCE